elisa-tech/wg-tools/meeting_minutes/24-01-25_elisa_tools_wg_meeting.md

       * RB: Lots of aspects of the C langauge that can be implemented differently by different compilers
         * The code that is generated depends on these implementation defined details
         * If you want to track source -> object, you have to take into account implementation details
         * Compilers cannot be trusted!
-Functional approves to safety usually qualify the compiler
+Functional safety methods usually qualify the compiler
-        * Aerospace does not require qualification of the compiler because it looks at object codel (SWL-A)
+        * Aerospace does not require qualification of the compiler because it looks at object code (SWL-A)
         * Same source can create many different executables (compiler with different settings for pre-defined macros)
         * For each translation unit, must track all specific compiler flags
     * AC: There is a correspondence with the source code
       * It relates bytes of code via the DWARF debug information
       * Using binutils for this currently (addr2line, etc.)
 * BASIL topics
-  * Meeting w/ Xen Project, need to select their quality management for cert
+  * Meeting w/ Xen Project, need to select their quality management tool for cert
   * On-going conversation w/ them, asking for some new features
   * Sharing with Xen what it can do for them
   * Submitted talk proposal for EOSS and DevConf